August 2024, December 2024 and May 2025 Graduates, please complete the First Destination (What You Are Doing After BSU) survey by Clicking Here.

 Upcoming Career Fairs

-MEGA Job & Internship Fair
+Fall Job & Internship Fair

 Information for Students:

-Prepare Your Resume Using our Resume Writing Guide
+Prepare Your Resume Using our Resume Writing Guide.

-Read our packet Job Fair Preparation Guide
+Read our packet Job Fair Preparation Guide.

 Schedule an appointment with us to have your resume reviewed.